 Project Owner: Woodburn/ NIRCC

 Description: 10 ft. trail on the north side of Woodburn Road from Becker Road west 1,380 feet to a mid-block crossing.
 The trail will replace an existing sidewalk that has a low ADA rating.
 The project was rebid and the bid was accepted by INDOT and Woodburn.
-Expected construction early 2023.
+Construction started in November 2022 and continued through December, it will resume in March 2023.